alem-platform/backend/secure-shell-chat/README.md

 ### Baseline

 Develop the `SSH-IM` application, a **secure shell chat** app built in Go.
-Focus on clean, maintainable code.
+Focus on writing clean, maintainable code that meets the functional requirements below.

 ### Functional Requirements

 #### SSH Server

-The SSH Server is the core component of your application that enables secure connections from clients.
-It will authenticate users, manage sessions, and route messages between connected clients.
+The SSH server is the backbone of SSH-IM, enabling secure client connections and managing chat sessions.

 ##### Basic Server Setup

-- Implement an SSH server that listens on a configurable port (default: `2222`).
+- **Port**: Listen on a configurable port (default: `2222`).
-- The server must handle multiple concurrent client connections.
+- **Concurrency**: Handle multiple client connections concurrently using goroutines.
-- You must use the `golang.org/x/crypto/ssh` package.
+- **Package**: Use `golang.org/x/crypto/ssh` for SSH functionality.

 ##### Authentication